 - Influenza vaccination for rotations between Oct.
 13 and March 31, or signed declination

-Documentation of vaccinations must be provided to the Mayo School of Health Sciences education coordinator prior to the start of the rotation.
+Documentation of vaccinations must be provided to the Mayo Clinic School of Health Sciences education coordinator prior to the start of the rotation.

 Students must have medical insurance coverage during their program.
 Evidence of medical coverage must be provided prior to the start of the rotation.